braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 # SDK Authentication

 SDK Authentication allows you to supply cryptographic proof (generated server-side) to SDK requests made on behalf of logged-in users.
-When this feature is enabled in your app, the Braze dashboard can be configured to reject requests with a missing or invalid JWT signature.
+When this feature is enabled in your app, the Braze dashboard can be configured to reject requests with a missing or invalid JSON Web Token (JWT) signature.

-When enabled, this feature will prevent unauthorized requests that use your app's SDK API Key for logged in users, including:
+When enabled, this feature will prevent unauthorized requests that use your app's SDK API key for logged in users, including:
 - Sending custom events, attributes, purchases, and session data
-- Creating new users in your Braze App Group
+- Creating new users in your Braze app group
 - Updating standard user profile attributes
 - Receiving or triggering messages